Reflective Statement Examples (How to Write) – Word, PDF

 Group presentation

 You and some of your classmates do this kind of presentation to discuss a subject collectively.
 Scores earned from articles done by a group are collective.
-The requirements you need for this assessment before drafting your reflection statement are:
+The requirements you need for this assessment before drafting your statement are:

 • You should reflect and discuss the strengths and weaknesses you and your colleagues show in the course of the presentation.
 Then, proffer a solution, if you have any.